spatie/laravel-translation-loader/README.md

 The best postcards will get published on the open source page on our website.

+## Requirements
+This package requires PHP 7 or newer.

 ## Installation

 You can install the package via composer: